MrJSwotinsky/AP_Computer_Science_Principles_2025_2026/Unit_3_Functions_Mouse_Events_and_Conditionals/Assignments/Assignment_12_AP_Classroom_Video_3.12ii_and_Practice_Set_7.md

 ### AP Classroom:

-Watch the entirety of AP Classroom Video 3.12 - Videos 2.
+Watch the entirety of AP Classroom Video 3.12 - Video 2.
 As you watch, take notes, and write down questions.

 ### Practice Set 7 - Introduction to Procedures (aka Functions)